kruglovmax/stack/README.md

 # stack tool ![stack tool][logo]

-Stack is Tool About Creating Kindda
+Stack is a Tool About Creating Kindda

 **Overview:**